Rise to the Challenge: How to Memorize Chinese Characters Like A Pro

 The next key piece of the puzzle is phonetic components.
 Going back to the three words we looked at earlier, you’ll notice the pieces added to the radical, 马(mǎ, horse), 且(qiě, even/moreover), and 未(wèi, not), have nothing to do with the meaning, BUT the pronunciation does match closely or exactly.
 These phonetic components do not add anything to the definition of the character, but rather they provide a clue to indicate how you should say it out loud.

 This is just a taste of what the Chinese writing system looks like when you break it down, but can you already see the mystery of these characters starting to dissipate?
-If you want to keep going more in-depth, you can also check out these two courses that provide an in-depth overview of the writing system to help you find your footing and become more confident both reading and writing Chinese characters.
+If you want to keep going more in-depth, you can also check out these two courses that provide an in-depth overview of the writing system to help you find your footing and become more confident in both reading and writing Chinese characters.

 Once you feel you have a solid foundation, then it’s time to start building.